Welcome to Harlands Primary School

 1 Contact information

 2 Admissions arrangements

 We are always delighted to show prospective pupils and their parents around Harlands, and to answer any questions they may have.
 For many parents, a visit is a useful way to get to know a school and can be helpful in deciding their preferences.

 Now that we are an academy, admission arrangements have changed slightly.
 Admissions to the Reception classes will remain in the care of West Sussex (www.westsussex.gov.uk/admissions).
-However, admissions to Years 1-6 will be dealt with by Harlands directly from September 2014.
-Please call the School Office (01444 450782) to check availability.
+Admission to Years 1-6 currently remains with WSCC, but it is worthwhile calling the School Office (01444 450782) first to check availability.
 Our Admissions Policy 2015-2016 may be accessed here.

 3 Latest Ofsted Report - February 2013